-Market risk is the risk of adverse revaluation or movement of any financial instrument as a consequence of changes in market prices or rates.
+Market risk is the risk of potential losses in the on-balance sheet and off-balance sheet positions of a bank stem from adverse movements in market rates or prices such as interest rates, foreign exchange rates, equity prices, credit spreads or commodity prices.
 Market risk exists in all trading, banking and investment portfolios.
 But for the purpose of this report, it is considered as a risk specific to trading book of the Bank.
 The major types of market risk as specified in the Risk Based Capital Adequacy (RBCA) are as follows: